Advanced Quantum Theory

 The methods introduced in this course are used in current research in several areas of mathematical and theoretical physics.
 Units giving an introduction into some of these areas are Statistical Mechanics, Quantum Information, Quantum Chaos, and Random Matrix Theory in Mathematics, and Relativistic Field Theory as well as several courses dealing with Condensed Matter in Physics.
 The Physics unit Advanced Quantum Physics includes complementary material about the Feynman path integral outside a field theoretical context.

-- derive and evaluate the quantum mechanical path integral for particles with simple Lagrngians or Hamiltonians;
+- derive and evaluate quantum mechanical path integrals and field integrals for simple Lagrangians and Hamiltonians

-use perturbation theory (Wick's theorem, Feynman diagrams) to compute functional integrals for free and interacting theories;
+- use perturbation theory (Wick's theorem, Feynman diagrams) to evaluate path integrals

-- use Grassmannian variables and supersymmetry to compute functional integrals;
+- appreciate the role of Grassmannian variables and supersymmetry

-- appreciate how the subject relates to some other areas of mathematics and physics, including, for example, statistical physics, particle physics, solid state physics and quantum information theory; be able to apply results from the course to problems in these areas.
+- appreciate how the subject relates to other areas of Mathematics and Physics, and apply results from the course in these areas

 - Clear, logical thinking.